iay/shibboleth-idp-docker/README.md

 * `HOST` is built from `SCOPE` by prepending `idp2.`, which probably won't suit you.
 * `ENTITYID` is built from `HOST`.
 The default here is the same as the interactive install would suggest.

-Executing the `./install` script will now run the Shibboleth install process.
+Executing the `./install` script will now run the Shibboleth install process in a container based on the `iay/java:oracle-8` image.
 If you do not have a `shibboleth-idp` directory, this will act like a first-time install using the parameters you set before, resulting in a basic installation in that directory.

 If `shibboleth-idp` already exists, `./install` will act to upgrade it to the latest distribution.
 This should be idempotent; you should be able to just run `./install` at any time without changing the results.
 In this